1224AmOgH/DSO_Blog/seminar_blog_full.md

 *   **Fast Inference**: Real-time performance during stargazing sessions.

-*   **Reliable on Common Targets**: Particularly accurate with bright galaxies, nebulae, and clusters from catalogs like Messier or NGC.
+*   **Reliable on Common Targets**: Particularly accurate with bright galaxies, nebulae and clusters from catalogs like Messier or NGC.

 *   **Scalable**: Can be retrained for other sky regions or telescope types.